Medically reviewed by Drugs.com. Last updated on May 28, 2020.

 Use: Labeled Indications

-Hypersensitivity to fingolimod (including rash, urticaria, and angioedema) or any component of the formulation; MI, unstable angina, stroke, transient ischemic attack, decompensated heart failure requiring hospitalization, or New York Heart Association (NYHA) class III/IV heart failure in the past 6 months; Mobitz Type II second- or third-degree atrioventricular (AV) block or sick sinus syndrome (unless patient has a functioning pacemaker); baseline QTc interval ≥500 msec; concurrent use of a class Ia or III antiarrhythmic.
+Hypersensitivity to fingolimod (including rash, urticaria, and angioedema) or any component of the formulation; myocardial infarction, unstable angina, stroke, transient ischemic attack, decompensated heart failure requiring hospitalization, or New York Heart Association class III/IV heart failure in the past 6 months; Mobitz Type II second- or third-degree atrioventricular block or sick sinus syndrome (unless patient has a functioning pacemaker); baseline QTc interval ≥500 msec; concurrent use of a class Ia or III antiarrhythmic.

-Canadian labeling: Additional contraindications (not in US labeling): Patients at increased risk for opportunistic infections, including those who are immunocompromised due to treatment (eg, antineoplastic, immunosuppressive or immunomodulating therapies, total lymphoid irradiation or bone marrow transplantation) or disease (eg, immunodeficiency syndrome); severe active infections including active chronic bacterial, fungal or viral infections (eg, hepatitis, tuberculosis); known active malignancy (excluding basal cell carcinoma); severe hepatic impairment (Child-Pugh class C)
+Canadian labeling: Additional contraindications (not in US labeling): Patients at increased risk for opportunistic infections, including those who are immunocompromised due to treatment (eg, antineoplastic, immunosuppressive or immunomodulating therapies, total lymphoid irradiation, bone marrow transplantation) or disease (eg, immunodeficiency syndrome); severe active infections including active chronic bacterial, fungal, or viral infections (eg, hepatitis, tuberculosis); known active malignancy (excluding basal cell carcinoma); severe hepatic impairment (Child-Pugh class C); pregnancy and women in childbearing years not using effective contraception.

-Multiple sclerosis: Oral: 0.5 mg once daily; doses >0.5 mg daily are associated with increased adverse events and no additional benefit.
-Note: The first dose and doses following therapy interruption (longer than 14 days) should be administered in a setting in which resources to appropriately manage symptomatic bradycardia are available.
+Multiple sclerosis, relapsing: Oral: 0.5 mg once daily; doses >0.5 mg daily are associated with increased adverse events and no additional benefit.
+Note: Administer the first dose and doses following therapy interruption (longer than 14 days) in a setting in which resources to appropriately manage symptomatic bradycardia are available.

 Refer to adult dosing.